The Tree That Rocked The Music Industry

 New regulations on the international movements of rosewood have hit hard in parts of the music industry, which has long relied on rosewood as a "tonewood" used in many kinds of instruments, including guitars, cellos and clarinets.

-The reason for the crackdown, and for Katz' anxiety?
+The reason for the crackdown, and for Katz's anxiety?
 China.
 Specifically, Chinese consumers' growing demand for rosewood or "hongmu" furniture.

 China imported nearly 2 million cubic meters of rosewood logs in 2014, worth at least $2.6 billion, according to the conservation group Forest Trends.